Mobile usage plays a huge part in our lives. Checking smartphones at least several times a day has become a routine for most of us.

 What does this mean to you?

 There are millions of other apps on the market.
-In order for users to find and install your app, it should be at least one of the following:
+For users to find and install your app, it should be at least one of the following:

 - Unique (which can be difficult considering the market size);